SRGSSR/wdio-jasmine-boilerplate/README.md

 ./conf/wdio.prod.conf.js # Prod
 ```

-Use this files to override the main configuration for specific configuration parameters of the different environments.
+Use these files to override the main configuration for specific configuration parameters (e.g. changing the baseUrl of your tests).
 You can also add new environments in the `Gruntfile.js`.

 ### Run

-The `Gruntfile.js` contains a task for each environemnet, you can run them through the following commands:
+The `Gruntfile.js` contains a task for each environemnet configuration, you can run them with the following commands:

 ```sh
 grunt test  # Run test profile